CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

-# Module 2 - Exploring Azure Security Center
+# Module 2 - Exploring Microsoft Defender for Cloud

 ### Overview

-In this exercise, you will explore the Azure Security Center Dashboard features overview.
+In this exercise, you will explore the Microsoft Defender for Cloud Dashboard features overview.

 You will be performing the following activities to achieve the goal.